krakend/krakend-documentation/authorization/jwt-validation.md

 ```
 azurekeyvault://keyID
 ```
-The credentials are taken from the environment, unless the `AZURE_KEYVAULT_AUTH_VIA_CLI` environment variable is set to true, in which case it uses the `az` command line.
+The credentials are taken from the environment unless the `AZURE_KEYVAULT_AUTH_VIA_CLI` environment variable is set to true, in which case it uses the `az` command line.

 [More information about Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts)